Everything you Need to Know about Post Holiday Blues

 How these ‘holiday blues’ Affect Me

-As I sit in my kitchen, I scroll through my beautiful holiday snaps for the umpteenth time and recall each and every moment with fondness.
-I proudly display them to family and friends without prompt or hesitation.
+I sit in my kitchen and scroll through my beautiful holiday snaps for the umpteenth time.
+Each memory is recalled with fondness.
+I proudly show them to family and friends without prompt or hesitation.
 I even upload them to my social media accounts despite only having a handful of followers.
 I will do anything to preserve my holiday memories.

-Yet, fortunately for me, I know the fog that consumes me is only short lived and that I will “swing back to normal” fairly soon.
+Yet, fortunately for me, I know the fog that consumes me is only short lived.
+I will “swing back to normal” fairly soon.
 But what can I do to quicken the pace?

-I’m aware that there are those who suffer more long term, amplified anxieties and depression and there is no short term fix.
-I cannot imagine how this must be and my intention is not to make light of this.
-However, my blog is focused on those of you, like myself, who thankfully suffer from a temporary state of post holiday blues .
+I’m aware that some people suffer from long-term, amplified anxieties and depression.
+Unfortunately, there is no short-term fix for these conditions.
+I can’t imagine how this must be and my intention is not to make light of this.
+This blog is focused on those, like myself, who thankfully suffer from a temporary state of post holiday blues.

 Did you know post holiday blues is also called post holiday syndrome, stress or depression.
 The National Alliance on Mental Illness have reported that 64% of people claim to be affected by holiday depression.
 But unlike clinical depression, the distress is short-lived rather than long term.